hyperparallel/Chord-Organ/README.md

                    Trigger is fired anytime left-most note is played.

 ###CONFIGURATION FILE
-- Same as before but now there is a second list for voicings.
+- New file called CHORDHYP.TXT.
+There is now a second list for voicings.
 - If there is no file the Chord Organ will create it.
 - Must have 16 Chord entries before the Voicings or your voicings will be loaded as chords.